mautic/developer-documentation-new/docs/rest_api/stages.rst

 List Contact Stages
 *******************

-Retrieve a list of Stages.
+Get a list of Stages.

 .. vale on